sibirica/PySPIDER/README.md

 ## Using PySPIDER for your project
 Please feel free to contact us if you are interested in using PySPIDER for a project.
 We are happy to help you set it up for your problem of interest.

-If you use PySPIDER, please cite the following [paper](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/learning-fluid-physics-from-highly-turbulent-data-using-sparse-physicsinformed-discovery-of-empirical-relations-spider/FB279BC082B965AFCCD768FD50ACEB08) as well as (check back later):
+If you use PySPIDER, please cite the following:

 ```
 @article{gurevich_learning_2024,